QuentinDutot/conteneur/README.md

 ### inject

-Injects a function **not registered** in the container with its dependencies and returns the result.
+Injects a function or a class **not registered** in the container with its dependencies and returns the result.

 ```js
 container.inject<T>(target: FunctionFactory<T>): T